wrynearson/china-water/src/thesis/07_discussions.md

 ## A Multi-Stakeholder, Multi-Scale Approach

-This all leads to the conclusion that top-down, Beijing-lead infrastructure programs are not enough to meet many of the SDG 6 targets and indicators #cite.
-Inclusion of local knowledge and expertise can aid in this effort.
+This all leads to the conclusion that top-down, Beijing-lead infrastructure programs are not enough to meet many of the SDG 6 targets and indicators. #cite

+Engineering as a broader profession can be looked at through an ethical lens.
+Engineers, and engineering, should not be the end solution, they should be seen as a provider of a service in order to facilitate improvement through informed consent and participation. [@tafth.broomejrETHICSSlipperyEthics1986] states the issue eloquently:

+> “\[E\]ngineering is always an experiment involving the public as human subjects.
+This new view suggests that engineering always oversteps the limits of science.
+Decisions are always made with insufficient information.
+In this view, risks taken by people who depend on engineers are not really the risks over some error of scientific principle.
+More important and inevitable is the risk that the engineer, confronted with a totally novel technological problem, will incorrectly intuit which precedent that worked in the past can be successfully applied this time. \[...\] Interestingly these new moral dimensions are not being created primarily by philosophers.
+They are the works of engineers themselves.”

+Inclusion of local knowledge and expertise can reduce the impacts of this issue.
 The less-discussed SDG 6.B mentions this:

 > Support and strengthen the participation of local communities in improving water and sanitation management. [@martinWaterSanitation] #check-source